Cloudflare R2 client for macOS

 - Your endpoint is <accountid>.r2.cloudflarestorage.com - shown on the R2 overview page

-- In EmpiricCommander: New Connection > S3-compatible, paste the endpoint and both keys
+- In EmpiricCommander: New Connection > S3, pick Cloudflare R2 from the Service list (or Custom / Self-hosted with the endpoint above) and paste both keys

 - Connect - your buckets appear in the pane